gcs278/gateway-api/geps/gep-1619/index.md

 - SameSite=[Strict|Lax|None]
 - Partitioned

-Unless a `SessionPersistencePolicy` API field can be satisfied through a manipulating a cookie attribute, the attributes of the cookies are considered as opaque values in this spec and are to be determined by the individual implementations.
+Unless a `SessionPersistence` API field can be satisfied through a manipulating a cookie attribute, the attributes of the cookies are considered as opaque values in this spec and are to be determined by the individual implementations.
 Let's discuss some of these cookie attributes in more detail.

 #### Name

-The `Name` cookie attribute can be configured via the `SessionName` field on `SessionPersistencePolicy`.
-However, this field is considered extended support level.
-This is because some implementations, such as ones supporting global load balancers, don't have the capability to configure the cookie name.
+The `Name` cookie attribute can be configured via the `SessionName` field in `SessionPersistence`.
+However, this field is implementation-specific because it's impossible to create a conformance test for it, given that sessions could be created in a variety of ways.
+Additionally, `SessionName` is not universally supported as some implementations, such as ones supporting global load balancers, don't have the capability to configure the cookie name.

 #### Expires / Max-Age